DIY Wood Block Art

 HALLWAY BEFORE

-Let’s real quickly take a look at the “before” hallway.
-At a little over 24′ in length and with seven doorways and one main entry point, this hallway was dark, cream and long.
+Let’s take a look at the “before” of our hallway.
+At a little over 24′ in length with seven doorways (yes, you read the correctly 7 doors) and one main entry point, this hallway was very dark feeling, creamy yellow in color and long.

 Hallway update - before